Vertical & horizontal workload autoscaling

 How it works

 For workloads with consistent CPU usage patterns, Workload Autoscaler dynamically balances vertical and horizontal scaling to maintain optimal performance.
-The system calculates an ideal target replica count from your configured HPA range, aiming to run at roughly 10% of the available replica budget + minReplicas count during normal operation.
+The system calculates an ideal target replica count from your configured horizontal scaling range, aiming to run at roughly 10% of the available replica budget + minReplicas count during normal operation.
 This target serves as a baseline for making vertical scaling decisions.

 To maintain this balance, Workload Autoscaler continuously monitors pod counts averaged over recent hours.
 When it observes the workload running with more replicas than the target, it increases vertical resource recommendations to consolidate the workload onto fewer, better-resourced pods.
 When running below target, it reduces vertical CPU resources to encourage horizontal scaling.
 This approach ensures both optimal resource allocation and maintains enough capacity for handling sudden load increases.